DoodMann/prac/README.md

 - 📺 **YouTube** – for tutorials, walkthroughs, and hands-on guides.
 - 🧠 **ChatGPT** – for explanations, code reviews, and problem-solving help.
 - 💻 **Visual Studio Code (VSCode) with GitHub Copilot** – for writing, testing, and exploring code with AI-assisted suggestions.
+- 🖥️ **[WS3 Schools!](https://www.w3schools.com/)** - A BIG help!
+Contains an online compiler so I didn't have to boot back and forth within Fedora and Windows.

 ## What's Inside

 - 🐍 Python scripts and projects covering basic to intermediate topics.
 - 💠 C++ code samples, exercises, and mini-projects.
+- 🖥️ And now HTML + CSS!
+I want to learn basic formatting, then move to JS.
 - Notes, test files, and any other experimental code I've worked on.

 ## Disclaimer